 Elton John and Guns N'Roses primed as Glastonbury music festival opens

-London (AFP) – The iconic Glastonbury Festival opens its doors on Wednesday, with 200,000 music fans set to descend on a farm in southwest England to see acts including Arctic Monkeys, Guns N'Roses and Elton John.
+Pilton (United Kingdom) (AFP) – The iconic Glastonbury Festival opened its doors on Wednesday, with a torrential downpour threatening to turn the famous site into a mudbath for the 200,000 music fans set to descend on a farm in southwest England to see acts including Arctic Monkeys, Guns N'Roses and Elton John. .

 Issued on: Modified:

-While able to draw the biggest performers from every genre and generation, the long-running festival is equally known for hosting thousands of small acts and for the leftfield events across its huge site.
+While able to draw the biggest performers from every genre and generation, the long-running annual festival is equally known for hosting thousands of small acts and for the leftfield events across the huge Worthy Farm site, and for the mud.

-Ancient local legends add to the sense of mystique, with the first day coinciding with the Summer Solstice, when thousands descend on nearby Stonehenge to greet the sun on the longest day of the year.
+Ancient local legends add a sense of mystique, with the first day coinciding with the Summer Solstice, when thousands descend on nearby Glastonbury Tor and Stonehenge to greet the sunrise on the longest day of the year.

+Early birds arrived through Tuesday night, dragging tents, rucksacks and booze as they waited for the gates to open.

+They quickly suffered a heavy dose of Glastonbury's notoriously fickle weather. but the forecast for the next five days is more promising.

 The main acts will start performing on Friday, with UK indie giants Arctic Monkeys headlining that evening on the main Pyramid Stage.